TCDocProc/arch/README.md

 ####Testing

-There are several tests set up on jenkins and these infer several tests in the django apps we use.
+There are several tests set up on Jenkins and these infer several tests in the Django apps we use.
 They are not tailored to ours but show the mechanics of the brought in apps work fine.
-More detailed tests need to be made for the next iteration.

 ###Mobile Friendly